ArchitectsAda Karmi-Melamede Architects / Guy Teomi, Yuval Amitzi

 LocationZichron Yaakov, Israel

-From the architect.
+Text description provided by the architects.
 This building is located between a vast parking area which is designed to serve the public and Ramat Hanadiv Memorial Gardens.

 The architectural concept evolved from the need to create a foyer in front of the gardens which will function as a meeting place for the diverse groups of visitors.
 The architectural composition extends approximately 150 meters in a curvilinear fashion.
 It contains an auditorium, classrooms, small courtyards, an exhibition space and a small cafeteria at the extremity.
 These functions are housed within a berm formed by two inclined landscaped surfaces that lean against each other with light penetrating in between.